-We have a significant amount of debt, which may affect our ability to operate our business and secure additional financing in the future.
+We may incur debt in the future, which may affect our ability to operate our business and secure additional financing.

-As of June 30, 2019, our total indebtedness was \$36.7 million.
-We currently have a loan facility with Pacific Western Bank (the "2018 Loan Facility") consisting of a \$40.0 million asset-based revolving line of credit ("2018 Line of Credit") and a \$10.0 million term loan ("2018 Term Loan") maturing on May 14, 2021.
-As of June 30, 2019, there was \$26.7 million and \$10.0 million outstanding under the 2018 Line of Credit and 2018 Term Loan, respectively.
+We currently have a loan facility with Pacific Western Bank (the "2018 Loan Facility") consisting of a \$40.0 million asset-based revolving line of credit ("2018 Line of Credit").
+As of September 30, 2019, we did not have any borrowings under the 2018 Line of Credit.
 There is no prepayment penalty under the terms of our 2018 Loan Facility.